 As a digital marketer, you do not have an easy job.
 The web is saturated with great content, making visibility difficult even for the best of brands.
 Figuring out the right way to get your message in front of your audience is much more complicated than it used to be.
 Web push notifications have largely helped out marketers who feel that their messages are getting lost in a sea of emails and social media posts.

 Another marketing tool that is gaining attention these days is SMS marketing, or text message marketing.
 Everyone is on their cell phone all the time these days, right?
 Why not just text your audience your messages and promotions?
 The theory behind this is great, and certainly you may find success from implementing this into your digital marketing strategy.

 At first glance, it may seem that web push notifications and SMS marketing is very similar.
 Both web push and SMS messages send directly to a user and contain a link that directs him or her back to a specified landing page.
 However, there are plenty of differences as well that are important to note.

-Here’s some key areas to help make that clear:
+Let’s now dive into some other areas to help make the distinction more clear:

 Web Push: One click- user hits ‘allow’ and they are instantly subscribed.
 No form or follow up required.